-Time Subject Comments AM Registration, Experience mapping would be a vital part of the Revalidation Introduction - Experience mapping Course.
-Familiarisation with centre equipment.
-The previous experience and knowledge of the participants must be addressed and acknowledged during the course.
+Time Subject Comments AM Registration, Experience mapping would be a vital part of the Course.
+Introduction - Experience mapping The previous experience and knowledge of the participants must be addressed and acknowledged Familiarisation with centre equipment. during the course.
 AM Exercise briefing and exercise planning Planning to be monitored by the instructor and guidance given as needed.
 Guidance can be tailored to incorporate course objectives where the opportunity presents.
 Lunch PM Run exercise Exercise designed to meet course objectives.
 PM Debrief exercise Debrief can be tailored to incorporate course objectives where the opportunity presents.
 PM Lecture covering course objectives Centre to decide content of the lecture, keeping to course objectives.